redhat-appstudio/rhads-services-gitops/README.md

 5. Go to the `Realms` under `Security` on the left navigation bar and click on `Docker Bearer Token Realm` and save the settings.

+### TPA - After deployement.

+1. Trustification Integration may be found in tssc-tpa namespace.
+   Secret - tssc-trustification-integration

 ## Development